-I recently did some research for another project of mine, Taming Email, and looked at all my email for last year.
-Not only do I get a lot of email, but my calculations show that 87% of it was junk.
+Some time ago, I did some research.
+I looked at all my email for an entire year.
+I found out that not only do I get a lot of email, but my calculations show that 87% of it was junk.
 Wow.

 Why is there so much spam?

 Become a Patron of Ask Leo! and go ad-free!

 I define spam as unsolicited email, or email you did not ask for.

 There are different types of spam, but in almost every case, sending spam is so cheap that it doesn’t take much response for a spammer to declare a spam campaign a rousing success.

 For example, say a spammer sends out 10,000,000 emails pushing a knock-off of the latest wonder drug.
 If only a tiny percent — perhaps even just one person out of ten million — purchases the drug through him, the spammer has made a profit.
 It doesn’t matter if it’s fake watches, body-part enhancement aids, or cheap computer software; if even the tiniest percentage of spam emails result in a sale, then that spam was successful, and you can bet it will continue.

 We don’t fall for scams — do we?

 The most famous scam is the so-called Nigerian scam, also known as the 4191 or “advance fee” scam.
 You receive an email “in confidence” from some supposedly high-ranking official attempting to move large amounts of money out of their country.
 They need your help, and in return, they promise you a significant portion of those funds.
 Once you engage, they use various techniques to scam money from you until you realize you’ve been had.

 That’s common knowledge, right?
 Nobody falls for that anymore, right?